hocineMK03/hocineMK03/README.md

 # Hi there 👋, my name is Hocine

-I am hocine from algeria , and i am a computer science student at university of boumerdes ,i enjoy learning new technologies and skills related to web developement
+I am hocine from algeria , and i am a software engineer student at university of boumerdes ,i enjoy learning new technologies and skills related to web developement and AI

 ## Skills :
 * 🕸️ Express js